mHadi1091/installation-of-linux/README.md

 # boot the ISO file in the boot menu
 * to boot thr ISO file access the boot menu by shutdowning or restarting your system
 * access the boot menu by pressing `esc, F2, F8, F10, F12,`
+* navigate to BIOs/UEFI and boot the ubuntu file
+*